finn-no/cdn-uploader/README.md

 ### Advanced
 You may also override other options if you like (handy for testing)

 - `--key-filename` - JSON key file used to authenticate with GCP.
-If not set FINN_CDN_UPLOADER_CREDENTIALS environment variable is used.
+If not set CDN_UPLOADER_CREDENTIALS environment variable is used.
 - `--bucket-name` - GCS bucket to use.
 - `--project-id` - GCS projectId.